facussc24/Proyecto-barack/README.md

 The **master document list** lets you organise engineering documents by category.
 Open `listado_maestro.html` in your browser and click **Editar** to toggle edit mode.
 You must be logged in to modify the table.
 While in edit mode you can add new rows or change existing numbers and details.

 The list is stored solely in your browser's `localStorage`.

+## Using `amfe_proceso_ultra.html`

+The **AMFE de Proceso Ultraligero** editor works entirely offline.
+Open `amfe_proceso_ultra.html` in your browser to capture process failures and actions.
+It relies only on the scripts bundled in this repository, so there are no external dependencies.
+All header fields and the list of processes persist in `localStorage`.
 ## Features

 - **Column toggles** – checkboxes let you hide or show specific table columns.